jandevaan/jandevaan.github.io/_posts/2025-2-2-When-does-abs-return-a-negative-value.md

 Well yes they have, except for abs(MIN_INT).
 That is still undefined behavior.
 Don't ask me why.

 Writing this article I realized there is a better way: let abs() return an unsigned int.
 Of course the programmer can cast it to a signed int.
 But it may make some of them curious why the return value is unsinged, and it might trigger them to Read The Manual. comparison with constant.

+# Bonus chatter
+As I mentioned you could of course subtract its value from 0.
+Alternatively you can:
+- Subtract 1
+- Flip all the bits
+It does not really matter which way you do for the result.
+But you might be able to imagine that the above is less complicated to do in hardware.